Posted on 5th February 2022

 City of Lincoln

-It was a typical winters day when I visited Lincoln today but the cold was banished by the abundance of fabulous architecture for me to capture.
-I have wanted to photograph the renowned ‘ Cathedral Quarter ‘ since moving to Lincolnshire in 2016.
-Circumstances have always got in the way but I finally found time to set aside a full day to do just that.
+It was a typical winter day when I visited Lincoln today, but the cold was banished by the abundance of fabulous architecture for me to capture.
+I have wanted to photograph the renowned Cathedral Quarter, since moving to Lincolnshire in 2016.
+Circumstances have always been in the way, but I finally found time to set aside a full day, to do just that.

 I was not disappointed.

-I love Social History, I spend a lot of time looking through old photographs of times gone by captured in the moment.
-A street scene, coaches instead of cars, a building, a church.
+I love social history.
+I spend a lot of time looking through old photographs of times gone by, captured in the moment.
+A street scene, coaches instead of cars, a church.
 These are moments that will never happen again.
-On my day in Lincoln I wanted to do the same, in a hundred years time you never know who will be looking at my images remarking on ”how things were” in the same way I do now.
+On my day in Lincoln, I wanted to do the same.
+In a hundred years, we will never know who will be looking at my images, remarking on how things were, in the same way we do now.

-I chose to focus on Minsters Yard, where the Cathedral sits, along with the equally fascinating surrounding Lanes of Bailgate, the infamous Steep Hill, The Strait and Michaelgate.
-There was plenty to focus on, people milling here, there and everywhere… stunning norman architecture and an array of buildings inviting the imagination for what they once were.
+I chose to focus on Minsters Yard, where the Cathedral sits, along with the equally fascinating, surrounding lanes of Bailgate, the famous Steep Hill, The Strait and Michaelgate.
+There was plenty to focus on, people milling here, there and everywhere.
+The stunning Norman architecture, along with the vast array of Georgian and Victorian buildings, invite the imagination for what they once were.

 View all Articles